shenxiangzhuang/shenxiangzhuang/README.md

-- 🔭 I used to work on algorithm research related to network security at [Tencent](https://github.com/Tencent), mainly focusing on anomaly detection algorithms based on association analysis and riverbed space clustering, with the application direction being anti-robot.
+- 🔭 I used to work on algorithm research related to network security at [Tencent](https://github.com/Tencent), mainly focusing on anomaly detection algorithms based on association analysis and subspace clustering, with the application direction being anti-robot.
 I am very happy that our algorithm is effective and has intercepted many attacks.
 I am also very grateful to my leader Mr. Liao, whose years of experience in the security field have greatly helped me in my work.